oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 To do so Oracle provides Jenet Enterprise-grade Controls for Cost Management.

-{% img assets/enterprise.grade.controls.jpg "Enterprise-grade Controls for Cost Management" %}
+{% imgx assets/enterprise.grade.controls.jpg "Enterprise-grade Controls for Cost Management" %}

 OCI provides you a comprehensive set of tools out of the box to manage Cloud cost effectively.